 Which could reinforce other reasons they might have had to associate Christmas with Hanukkah.
 After all Hanukkah is (when there isn't a Second Adar) about 280 days after Purim.

-But I do have my skepticism of those Talmudic Traditions.
+But I do have my skepticism of those Talmudic Traditions, having the first Course listed serving then may have had some symbolic value to them.
 Josephus however came form a Priestly family and grew up while the Second Temple was standing so I trust what he says does reflect at least how first century Second Temple Judaism was doing things.

 If there was a system to keep them consistent all year, I feel it's safe to assume Jehoiarib the first course would be serving the first week of Nisan/Aviv.
 It would take 168 days for all 24 Courses to have each served once meaning Jehoiaiab would start serving again on the 19th day of the sixth month which would be Elul.
 But some have theorized the Pilgrimage Festivals (at least the week long ones) would be separate from the Course system since all the Priests would have been present, that would start the second course of Jehoiarib on the 26th or 17th of Elul.